mongodb/mongodb-kubernetes-operator/docs/prometheus/README.md

 so that Prometheus doesn't verify the TLS certificates on MongoDB's end.

-Prometheus should now be able to scrape the MongoDB's target using HTTPS.
+Prometheus should now be able to scrape the MongoDB target using HTTPS.